Social Media Learning as a Pedagogical Tool: Twitter and Engagement in Civic Dialogue and Public Policy

 Section on webpage: Feminist Pedagogy – Online

-Tenets: Uncovering the causes of inequality and leveraging resources toward undoing power structures.
-Cultivating self-care and boundaries.
+Tenets: Connecting to the personal and to communities outside of academia.
+Promoting cooperative learning.
 Humanizing online teaching/learning.
 Creating cultures of care in online classrooms.
 Examining (dis)embodiment in virtual teaching/learning.
 Using technology intentionally to build communities and enhance learning.